 Debit Cards: Currently, for our debit cardholders’ protection, TrueCore members must use their PIN for card transactions instead of a signature in The Dominican Republic, Taiwan, and Vietnam.
 If you wish to continue to be able to use your card as usual, please call TrueCore at 740-345-6608.

-Please make sure that we have your current contact information on file, especially your cell phone number, so that we can reach you if the need arises.
+Please make sure that we have your current contact information on file, especially your cell phone number and your email address, so that we can reach you if the need arises.

 Here are some other tips to keep in mind prior to traveling: